Talverse/legal-documents/README.md

 ### 2. Update the document

 - Edit the Markdown file (e.g., `privacy-policy.md`)
-- Update the version and effective date in the file header
+- Update the version and effective date in the `versions.yaml` file
 - Make sure the content is final and approved

 ### 3. Commit your changes